The FLTCIP Delivers Value

 Long Term Care Issues That Every Woman Should Consider

 Long term care is not just for the elderly!
 Think you're too young?

 Nearly 41% of long term care is provided to people under age 65."

 Policy Options for the Future,

-This is the length of time benefits will be paid if you receive benefits each and every day equal to your DBA.
-You can choose from a two-year, three-year, five-year or unlimited benefit period.
+This is the length of time benefits will be paid if you receive benefits each and every day equal to your daily benefit amount (DBA).
+You can choose from a two-year, three-year, five-year, or unlimited benefit period.

 If you receive services that cost less than your DBA or you do not receive services every day, your benefits will last longer than your benefit period.

 When deciding which benefit period is right for you, it is important to think about your budget, as well as your potential needs.
 If you want to keep your premium costs low and are willing to pay out of pocket for some of your care, the two-year benefit period will provide you with a basic level of protection.
 If you have considered that future advances in medical care could mean longer life expectancy, and the possibility of needing care for many years, you may prefer a longer benefit period, if it is something you can comfortably afford.